alandvgarcia/mobile-movies-app/README.md

 # mobile-movies-app-involves

-Defina a key da API no gradle.properties movieApiKey = YOUR_KEY
+Defina a key da API no gradle.properties <br />
+movieApiKey = YOUR_KEY